amaulap2/Datastory/_includes/parts/introduction.md

 The violin graphs show the distribution of the number of different videos commented per day by normal and suspicious users.
 It helps to visualize that for Type-2 bots the pattern is very different from normal users.It reveals that "suspicious" users of Type-2 tend to comment on more videos.
 The "normal" category has a tight, concentrated distribution, with most users commenting on only a few videos.
 On the other hand, the "suspicious" category is more spread out, with some users commenting on a lot more videos per day (up to 30).

-To summerize, we showed that after filtering the data with Filter-1 got some some suspicious users, and we were able to separate these from normal users.
-Additionally after applying Filter-2 we also got an other set of suspicious users, and we were also able to show a big difference with respect with normal users.
-Eventually there is a big overlap between both sets of suspicious users.
+Our analysis showed that filtering the data using Filter-1 and Filter-2 successfully identified two overlapping sets of suspicious users.
+These filters revealed key differences in behavior between bots and normal users, enabling us to distinguish the two groups effectively.
+This overlap provides further evidence of the presence of bot activity on YouTube.